NikWhit/Blargh/README.md

 I apologize for being punchy.
 Its late, I'm exhausted and pushing very hard to get this completed.

 ## Description
+This is a blog site.
+When logged in users can utilize it kind of like reddit or twitter. they can make posts and comment on posts.

 ## Install
+There are essential dependencies.
+Run your terminal with the cmd, "npm run install", or "npm i".

 ## Usage
+Make sure you have mysql installed.

+in the terminal you'll do this: mysql -u root source db/schema.sql show databases;
+use techy_blargh_db
+exit
+- you'll then need to seed the database. node seeds/index.js
+-then start the server.
+npm run start
+-then cmd click the PORT hyperlink. (should run on PORT 3003)

 ## Picture